owncast/owncast.github.io/content/demo.md

 title: Owncast Demo Servers
 ---

-We provide two public Owncast servers for you to see how it works.
-One for streaming *to* and one for just watching.
+Seeing is believing!
+We provide a public Owncast server for you to see how it works.

-### Stream your content to [broadcast.owncast.online](http://broadcast.owncast.online)

-You can point **your own software and content** at [broadcast.owncast.online](http://broadcast.owncast.online) to test live streaming with Owncast.
-[Go there](http://broadcast.owncast.online) and find the current key in the description and chat messages.

-Read more about how to configure your software by reading the [broadcasting software documentation](/docs/broadcasting/).

-Some limitations and restrictions:

-* You can only stream for a few minutes.
-Long enough to test out the service and verify your software.
-* You can't connect if somebody else is already streaming.
-* The streaming key will change over time and you'll see it show up as a chat message.
+### Browse Owncast instances at [directory.owncast.online](http://directory.owncast.online/)

+The directory allows streams to list themselves for discovery by potential viewers and the Owncast community.
+Operated as a complimentary service by Owncast, it lists servers that have [explicitly opted in](https://owncast.online/docs/directory/) to be public.
+There is no obligation to list any specific server or topic, and objectionable content can be removed at any time.

+You can browse the directory using compatible applications.
+Learn more about watching Owncast streams and [browsing the directory on other devices](https://owncast.online/docs/watching-on-tvs/).

 ---